adobe-flash/crossbridge/INSTALL.md

 ## Notes

-* Adobe AIR SDK is essential to build the CrossBridge SDK (Please set *AIR_HOME* environment variable pointing to the location)
+* Please set *AIR_HOME* environment variable pointing to the SDK location

 * It's recommended to set \_JAVA\_OPTIONS environment variable according to your system memory: